checkaayush/amigo/README.md

 ### Prerequisites

-- A working Golang installation.
+- A working Golang (>=1.11) installation.
 Refer: [Getting started with Golang](https://golang.org/doc/install)
-- [Dep](https://golang.github.io/dep/) - Go dependency management tool.

 ### Development

-1. Clone the repository locally into `$HOME/go/src/github.com/socialcopsdev/`.
+1. Clone the repository locally and change into the directory.
-2. Ensure dependencies: `dep ensure -v`
-3. Run using `go run main.go`.
+2. Run using `go run main.go`.

-> To add new dependencies: `dep ensure -v -add "<path_to_dependency>"`

-> To update dependencies: `dep ensure -update -v`
+> To update all direct and indirect dependencies to latest minor or patch upgrades: `go get -u`

 <!-- ### Installing